gopenapi/gopenapi/README.md

 ## Shortcoming

 - Currently, this project is still being tested, Performance is not stable enough, code is not elegant enough.
-- Since it is based on Golang Ast, it currently only supports the Golang.
+- Since it is based on Golang Ast, it currently only **supports the Golang**.

+## Who needs Gopenapi?

+If you meet the following situation, maybe you need it

+- Not using openapi
+- Use "hand" to write openapi
+- Use other tools to write openapi

+Don't recommend you who are using go-swagger to use it, unless you want to write `openapi.yaml` again.

 ## Get start